Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 5. NPCI (National Payments Corporation of India), responsible for transaction settlement.

-How to Use the AePs Facility?
+How to Use the AePS Facility?

-To utilize the AePS facility, an Aadhaar card holder with a linked bank account can follow these steps:
+To utilize the AePS facility, an Aadhaar holder with a linked bank account can follow these steps:

 1. Visit a local banking correspondent.